 - Respond to and evaluate art, craft and design, including their own and the work of others.

-Children’s work across all aspects of the Arts is showcased outside all classrooms as an integral part of our SMART weeks.
-Also work completed throughout the whole school year is exhibited in the School Art Gallery.
+Children’s work across all aspects of the Arts is showcased around the school as an integral part of our SMART weeks.
+Work completed throughout the whole school year is also exhibited in the School Art Gallery.
 Half-termly reflection events involving parents/carers often provide the opportunity for children to showcase their ‘arts’ work including practical arts based activity, exhibitions, live performance etc. All pupils have enjoyed performances in school from a visiting theatre group as well as participating in and enjoying performances by different pupils in different phases.
 Groups of KS2 pupils have appeared on stage in events showcasing singers and dancers from North Tyneside schools.
 Friday afternoon Greenfields University courses also offer a wide variety of Arts based subjects and children are able to work alongside children from other classes and year groups to develop their artistic skills and graduate in an Art based subject.

-As a school that previously held Gold Artsmark status and with our current strengths, with regard to the provision of the arts and culture within our school and that which we are currently implementing, we feel confident that we will able to make a positive contribution to the other schools on the Artsmark journey and regain the Gold Award under the new scheme.
-We will be sharing practises between like-minded schools within the region so that we can be inspired, learn from each other, further improve our practise and make a positive contribution to the Arts within all of the schools participating.
+With our current strengths, we feel confident that we will able to make a positive contribution to the other schools on the Artsmark journey.
+We will be sharing practices between like-minded schools within the region so that we can be inspired, learn from each other, further improve our practice and make a positive contribution to the Arts within all of the schools participating.
 By working alongside the partner schools and utilising the external expertise on offer form Culture Bridge North East, North Tyneside Learning Trust (music and art hub), local museums and galleries, other local arts and culture provider’s schools etc. we will all be able to make a positive impact on the already vibrant culture of the North East.